ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 To use Privacy Pass, Origins choose an Issuer from which they are willing to accept tokens.
-Origins then construct a token challenge using this specified Issuer and the redemption context it shares with the Client.
+Origins then construct a token challenge using this specified Issuer and information from the redemption context it shares with the Client.
 This token challenge is then delivered to a Client.
 The token challenge conveys information about the Issuer and the redemption context, such as whether the Origin desires a per-Origin or cross-Origin token.
 Any entity that sees